daveredfern/daveredfern/content/_posts/2016-04-15-tim-ferriss-inspired-qa.md

 - Working on some larger project at work, something that is definitely my forte.
 I have no interest in working on smaller projects.
 - Working on our in-house front end library.
 It’s called Chop Chop and we hope to realise it soon.
 It’s currently in a lot of flux but it’s a huge leap forward for me.
 - Using [Sketch app](http://www.sketchapp.com/) on more projects.
 It’s awesome and definitely changed how I design.
-- To end with some cheese, a happy future with [Karen](https://www.instagram.com/karen.uppal/).

 If you write your own Q&A post, let me know.
 [I’d love to read it](/contact/).